-ICS.
-Two categories of communication protocols are deployed in ICS, one is used for the automation and control such as Modbus, Distributed Network Protocol (DNP3), and the other is for interconnecting ICS control centers, such as InterControl Center Protocol (ICCP) [1].
+1) ICS: Two categories of communication protocols are deployed in ICS, one is used for the automation and control such as Modbus, Distributed Network Protocol (DNP3), and the other is for interconnecting ICS control centers, such as Inter-Control Center Protocol (ICCP) [1].
 Those protocols are used in addition to general-purpose protocols such as TCP/IP.

-Smart Grid.
-The networks are of two types: field device communications within substations using Modbus and DNP3, and recently the more advanced protocol, developed by the International Electrotechnical Commission (IEC), IEC 61850.
+2) Smart Grid: The networks are of two types: field device communications within substations using Modbus and DNP3, and recently the more advanced protocol, developed by the International Electrotechnical Commission (IEC), IEC 61850.
 The other type is control center communications, which also rely on ICCP, similar to ICS.
 In addition, smart meters and field devices use wireless communications to send measurements and receive commands from control centers.
-Smart meters, for example, use short-range frequency signals, e.g., Zigbee, for diagnostics operations by technicians or readings by digital smart readers.
+Smart meters, for example, use short-range frequency signals, e.g., ZigBee, for diagnostics operations by technicians or readings by digital smart readers.

-Medical Devices.
-It is a necessary requirement that IMDs be configured and updated wirelessly, so that no surgical extraction for the device is needed.
+3) Medical Devices: It is a necessary requirement that IMDs be configured and updated wirelessly, so that no surgical extraction for the device is needed.
 Therefore, wireless communication is the most common method of communication in medical devices.
 IMDs and wearable devices rely on different communication protocols and technologies.
-For example, IMDs use low frequency (LF) signals specified by The Federal Communications Commission (FCC), called Medical Implant Communication Service (MICS), that make it possible for IMDs and their programmers to communicate.
-On the other hand, wearable devices rely on another type of wireless communications, i.e., Body Area Network (BAN).
-BAN utilizes a number of wireless communication technologies such as Bluetooth and ZigBee [21].
+For example, IMDs use low frequency (LF) signals specified by the Federal Communications Commission, called Medical Implant Communication Service, that make it possible for IMDs and their programmers to communicate.
+On the other hand, wearable devices rely on another type of wireless communications, i.e., body area network (BAN).
+BAN utilizes several wireless communication technologies such as Bluetooth and ZigBee [23].

-Smart Cars.
-Smart cars can have different types of communication capacities, including Vehicle to Vehicle (V2V), Vehicle to Infrastructure (V2I), and in-vehicle communications.
-In this paper we focus on the latter.
+4) Smart Cars: Smart cars can have different types of communication capacities, including vehicle to vehicle (V2V), vehicle to infrastructure (V2I), and in-vehicle communications.
+In this paper, we focus on the latter.
 As we mentioned, cars have around 70 connected ECUs, all of which communicate through a bus network.
 The network is usually divided into multiple subnetworks, each of which also has a bus topology.
 Subnetworks can exchange messages through a gateway that separates their traffics.
 A common conception is that this separation is due to security concerns.
-However, [18] suggest that this is also for bandwidth concerns.
-The most common protocols are (1) the Local Interconnect Network (LIN), used for relatively low speed applications such as opening/closing windows; (2) Controller Area Network (CAN), used for soft real-time applications such as the anti-lock braking system; (3) Flexray, needed for hard real-time applications where the speed of transmission is critical such as braking or responding to an obstacle in front of the car; and (4) Media Oriented Systems Transport (MOST), used for in-car entertainment applications [162].
-In addition, some cars are equipped with wireless connections such as Bluetooth and cellular interfaces.
+However, Checkoway et al. [20] suggested that this is also for bandwidth concerns.
+The most common protocols are as follows.